Stawbant History, Family Crest & Coats of Arms

-England in the wave of migration after the Norman Conquest of 1066.
+The ancestors of the Stawbant family brought their name to England in the wave of migration after the Norman Conquest of 1066.
 They lived in Devon.
-Their name, however, is a reference to St. Albine de Terregatt, Normandy, the family's place of residence prior to the Norman Conquest of England in 1066.
+Their name, however, is a reference to St. Albine de Terregatt, Normandy.

 Early Origins of the Stawbant family